Taburis/xlib/docs/Statistics/Special-Distributions.md

 ### t-Distributions

-It will show later that the sample mean and sample variance is independent with each other. provided the distribution of sample mean and variance is known by CLT, the distribution of normalized sample mean satisifes a $t$**-distribution**.
+It will show later that the sample mean and sample variance is independent with each other.
+Provided the distribution of sample mean and variance is known by CLT, the distribution of normalized sample mean satisifes a $t$**-distribution**.
 The PDF of the $t$-distribution with degree of freedom $r$, denoted as $t(r)$, is
 $$
 f(t)= \frac{\Gamma(\frac{r+1}{2})}{\Gamma(\frac{r}{2})}\frac{1}{\sqrt{\pi r}}(1+t^2/r)^{-(r+1)/2}, \quad t \in \mathbb{R}.
 $$